cosywasswa/candidates-frontend/README.md

 ## 🚀 Live Demo <a name="live-demo"></a>

-- This is 'candidates-app'<a href="https://cartpairs.com/">Live Demo Link</a>
+- This is 'candidates-app'<a href="https://candidates-frontend.onrender.com/">Live Demo Link</a>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-All 2 Authors have been contributing to this project from start to finish

 ## 💻 Getting Started <a name="getting-started"></a>